-Torches and flamethrowers, the former being a more advanced variant of the latter, are also commonly used as combat weapons due to their ability to inflict devastating heat-related damage on both soldiers and materiel, as well as their abilities to clear foliage.
+Torches and flamethrowers, the former being a more advanced variant of the latter, are also commonly used as combat weapons due to their ability to inflict devastating heatrelated damage on both soldiers and materiel, as well as their abilities to clear foliage.
 Setting foes on fire is an additional benefit.

-Although most codified warfare proscribes it, spray weapons are not infrequently used with chemical and biological agents; everything from BTX2 to Twitch gets loaded up and used when the kiddie gloves come off.
-Nutcracker is not particularly lethal, but has devastating morale effects.
+Although most codified warfare proscribes it, spray weapons are not infrequently used with chemical and biological agents; everything from BTX to Twitch gets loaded up and used when the kiddie gloves come off.
+Nutcracker is not equipped enough to be such a dominant force as to be nighparticularly lethal, but has devastating morale effects.
 Sprayers can be loaded with even more exotic compounds.